Last updated: August 2nd 2022

 Visitors to our website

-If we do want to collect Personal Data through our website, we will be up front about this.
+If we do want to collect Personal Data through our website, we will be transparent about this.
 We will make it clear when we collect Personal Data and will explain what we intend to do with it.

 As a rule, cookies will make your browsing experience better.
 However, you may prefer to disable cookies on this site and on others.
 The most effective way to do this is to disable cookies in your browser.
-We suggest consulting the Help section of your browser or taking a look at the About Cookies website which offers guidance for all modern browsers
+We suggest consulting the Help section of your browser or taking a look at the About Cookies.org website which offers guidance for all contemporary browsers.

 Booking training via our website